WillemOuwerkerk/noForth-T-for-the-RP2350/README.md

 # noForth-T-for-the-RP2350
 noForth t for the RP2350 sources and example source files

-These are all hardware examples to learn how to use the internal hardware of the RP2040.
+These sources ar hereto document noForth and the hardware examples are ther to learn how to use the the RP2350.
 All code should run on noForth t solo & duo from version 260826 onwards.

 <p align="center">